-- 1. What are the risk factors (individual, family, community, institutional, and workplace) that make children in Amsam vulnerable to child labor? - 2.
-What are the risk factors that make some children more vulnerable than others? - 3.
-Do some risk factors relate more to girls than boys, or to boys more than girls?
+- 1. What are the risk factors (individual, family, community, institutional, and workplace) that make children in Amsam vulnerable to child labor? - What are the risk factors that make some children more vulnerable than others? - 3.
+Do some risk factors relate to girls more than boys, or boys more than girls?

-To provide an overview of Burkina Faso's economic sectors at risk of the worst forms of child labor.
+To provide an overview of economic sectors in Nepal that are at risk of worst forms of child labor.